 February 18, 2015 @ 4:00 pm – 6:00 pm

 Currently, is it estimated that 1.8 million children are exploited worldwide in prostitution or through pornography.
 Furthermore, it is believed that 20% of victims trafficked for sexual exploitation are children.
-In 2002, there were approximately 100,000 child pornography sites existing online, with the evolution of technology in the last decade and the changes in which people interact with each other it is believed that these statistics will increase.
+In 2001, there were approximately 100,000 pornography sites containing child sexual abuse materials existing online, with the evolution of technology in the last decade and the changes in which people interact with each other it is believed that these statistics will increase.
 In a global report by the International Centre for Missing and Exploited Children (ICMEC), they estimated that 1 in 5 girls and 1 in 10 boys will be sexually victimized before they reach adulthood resulting in at least 200 million girls and 100 million boys will suffer abuse before reaching adulthood.

 In 2011, the USA National Center for Missing & Exploited Children’s (NCMEC) found 17.3 million pornographic images and videos of children, a four-fold increase from 2007, and more recent assessments see this number continuing to exponentially rise.
 Behind these images are real, vulnerable youth who are sexually exploited and further exploited through the distribution of their images.
 NCMEC’s data also revealed that 83 % of arrested child pornography offenders had images involving children between the ages 6 and 12 years; 39 % had images of children between ages 3 and 5 years old; and 19% had images of infants and toddlers under the age of 3.